Trans Mountain oil pipeline expansion may start in September

 Expanding Trans Mountain would ease congestion on pipelines that move Alberta crude, lifting Canadian prices.

-"If things go according to plan, I can see shovels in the ground as early as September," said Trans Mountain CEO Ian Anderson on a conference call. "...
+"If things go according to plan, I can see shovels in the ground as early as September," said Trans Mountain Chief Executive Ian Anderson on a conference call. "...
 Getting started is the most critical thing."

 Construction looks to take 30 to 34 months, he said.
 Oil could flow through the twinned pipeline by the second or third quarter of 2022, delayed by about a year since last year's court decision, Anderson said.